-To have at least two female Directors on the Board of the Company

-- The Board has had a long-standing objective to have at least two female Directors on the Board of the Company. - With this objective in mind and with the retirement of Ms Eve Howell as a Director on 30 April 2021, the Company took the opportunity to appoint two female Directors to the Board of the Company - being the appointment of Ms Sue Murphy AO (30 April 2021) and Ms Sally Langer (6 May 2021). - Following the recent Board renewal, the proportion of female Directors on the Board of the Company is now 33%.

-The Board has established the following Measurable Objectives for the 2022 financial year which it considers are more measurable and more appropriate in relation to the current size and structure of the Company:
+To have at least two female Directors on the Board of the Company • The Board has had a long-standing objective to have at least two female Directors on the Board of the Company. • With this objective in mind and with the retirement of Ms Eve Howell as a Director on 30 April 2021, the Company took the opportunity to appoint two female Directors to the Board of the Company - being the appointment of Ms Sue Murphy AO (30 April 2021) and Ms Sally Langer (6 May 2021). • Following the recent Board renewal, the proportion of female Directors on the Board of the Company is now 33%.
+2022 financial year which it c ne following Measurable Objectives for the onsiders are more measurable and more current size and structure of the Company: f women in Senior Management positions to

 - Increase the proportion of women in Senior Management positions to 30% by September 2023.
-For the purposes of this Objective, we define "Senior Management" as a manager who in terms of management and leadership reporting hierarchy is MD minus two (ie CEO/MD - 2); - Increase the level of diversity, inclusion and participation across the MMA Group by developing a Diversity and Inclusion Action Plan for the 2022 financial year, including: - Holding at least four (4) Diversity and Inclusion Committee meetings during the reporting period (the outcome of which will be reported to the Nomination and Remuneration Committee); - o Holding at least four (4) specific cultural appreciation events; and - Providing support for and being actively involved in at least one (1) external industry Diversity and Inclusion event; and - Encourage the training and development of high potential employees by including diversity of gender and cultural backgrounds as a key consideration in the accelerated 2022 financial year Career Development Framework (discussed above).
+For the purposes of this Objective, we define "Senior Management" as a manager who in terms of management and leadership reporting hierarchy is MD minus two (ie CEO/MD - 2); - Increase the level of diversity, inclusion and participation across the MMA Group by developing a Diversity and Inclusion Action Plan for the 2022 financial year, including: - Holding at least four (4) Diversity and Inclusion Committee meetings during the reporting period (the outcome of which will be reported to the Nomination and Remuneration Committee); - Holding at least four (4) specific cultural appreciation events; and - Providing support for and being actively involved in at least one (1) external industry Diversity and Inclusion event; and - Encourage the training and development of high potential employees by including diversity of gender and cultural backgrounds as a key consideration in the accelerated 2022 financial year Career Development Framework (discussed above).